damccull/sublimetext-SolarizedToggle/README.md

 ###Package Control
 1. Install the [Package Control][packagecontrol] plugin if you haven't already.
-2. Simply press CTRL-SHIFT-P from inside Sublime Text 2, then type PKI, and press enter.
+2. Simply press CTRL-SHIFT-P from inside Sublime Text, then type PCI, and press enter.
 This will open the package installation browser.
 3. Type 'Solarized Light-Dark Toggle' then press enter.

 ###Manual Installation
 1. Download the [current version][currentVersion] of the plugin.
 2. In Sublime Text 2, click Preferences->Browse Packages.
 3. Unzip the file you downloaded into that directory
-4. Rename the folder 'sublimetext2-SolarizedToggle-currentVersion' to 'Solarized Light-Dark Toggle'
+4. Rename the folder you just unzipped to 'Solarized Light-Dark Toggle'

 Congratulations.
 The plugin is now installed.
 Test it by pressing F12 a few times.